jiannanWang/eagleplus-pub/README.md

 ## Instruction

 ### Create enviroment
-To create the docker container, first enter the `EAGLE` directory, then run `bash docker_command`.
+To create the docker container, first enter the `EAGLE` directory.
+Then open `docker_command` file to change the mount address to mount the actual address of project `eagleplus-pub`.
+Finally, run `bash docker_command`.

 ### Generate input datasets
 To generate and save input datasets, under the `EAGLE` directory, run `python -m newrules.gen_torchrec_model_and_dataset`.
 Input will be saved under `EAGLE/data/dataset` and models will be saved under `EAGLE/data/models`.